-- the remuneration policy and its specific application to the CEO, the other members of the GMC and its general application to all Group employees; - the determination of levels of reward for the CEO and approval of reward to the other members of the GMC; - the annual evaluation of the performance of the CEO, by providing guidance to the Group Chairman; - communication with shareholders on the Group's remuneration policy and the Committee's work on behalf of the Board; - the Group's compliance with applicable legal and regulatory requirements associated with remuneration matters; - the preparation of the Remuneration Report to be included in the Group's Annual Report; - the review, at least annually, of remuneration by gender.
+- · the remuneration policy and its specific application to the CEO, the other members of the GMC and its general application to all Group employees; - the determination of levels of reward for the CEO and approval of reward to the other members of the GMC; - · the annual evaluation of the performance of the CEO, by providing guidance to the Group Chairman; - communication with shareholders on the Group's remuneration policy and the Committee's work on behalf of the Board; - the Group's compliance with applicable legal and regulatory requirements associated with remuneration matters; - · the preparation of the Remuneration Report to be included in the Group's Annual Report; - · the review, at least annually, of remuneration by gender.

-Further information regarding the Committee can be found in section 5.13.2
+Further information regarding the Committee can be found in section 5.13.2.

-Carlos Cordeiro Pat Davies John Schubert

-Number of meetings in FY2013 Nine

-Other individuals who regularly

-attended meetings (1)

-Jac Nasser (Chairman)

-Marius Kloppers (CEO to 10 May 2013) Andrew Mackenzie (CEO from 10 May 2013)

-Karen Wood (President, People and Public Affairs in FY2013)

-Gary Brown (Head of Group Human Resources) Andrew Fitzgerald (Vice President, Group Reward)

-Jane McAloon (President, Governance and Group Company Secretary)

-Geof Stapledon (Vice President, Governance)
+Remuneration Committee members John Buchanan (Chairman) Carlos Cordeiro Pat Davies John Schubert Number of meetings in FY2013 Nine Other individuals who regularly attended meetings (1) Jac Nasser (Chairman) Marius Kloppers (CEO to 10 May 2013) Andrew Mackenzie (CEO from 10 May 2013) Karen Wood (President, People and Public Affairs in FY2013) Gary Brown (Head of Group Human Resources) Andrew Fitzgerald (Vice President, Group Reward) Jane McAloon (President, Governance and Group Company Secretary) Geof Stapledon (Vice President, Governance)

+(1) These individuals were not present when matters associated with their own remuneration were considered.